Leveraging ASIC AI Chips for Homomorphic Encryption: Acknowledge

 \section{Acknowledge}

 This work was supported in part by ACE, one of the seven centers in JUMP 2.0, a Semiconductor Research Corporation (SRC) program sponsored by DARPA.
-We thank Todd Austin, Simon Langowski, Srini Devadas, Mohit Tiwari, Manoj Kumar, Lok Yan, Baiyu Li, Shruthi Gorantala, Bryant Gipson, Ingrid Verbauwhede, Brandon Reagen, Karthik Garimella, Suvinay Subramanian, Mattan Erez, Rashimi Agrawal, Moin Qureshi and anonymous reviewers for insightful feedbacks.
+The TPU access of this work is supported by Google TPU Research Cloud.
+We thank Todd Austin, Mohit Tiwari, Manoj Kumar, Lok Yan, Baiyu Li, Shruthi Gorantala, Bryant Gipson, Ingrid Verbauwhede, Brandon Reagen, Moin Qureshi, Srini Devadas, Mattan Erez, Karthik Garimella, Suvinay Subramanian, Rashimi Agrawal, Scott Hrastar, Simon Langowski, Shannon Egan, Brock Dorion, and anonymous reviewers for insightful feedbacks.